Russia–European Union relations: Disputes and notable events

+In June 2026, EU leaders failed to agree on opening a communication channel with Moscow that European Council President António Costa said would let the bloc convey its own messages if negotiations to end Russia's war in Ukraine progressed.
+Costa said the initiative was meant to create a parallel negotiating track, while German Chancellor Friedrich Merz and French President Emmanuel Macron said any peace negotiations would have to include Ukraine; the Kremlin said it was ready for contact if Europe abandoned what it described as a position of force.

 Russian opposition to the invasion of Iraq

 Russia strongly opposed the U.S.-led 2003 invasion of Iraq.
 Some EU member states, including Poland and the United Kingdom, agreed to join the United States in the "coalition of the willing".
 The foreign ministers of Russia, France and Germany made a joint declaration that they will "not allow" passage of a UN Security Council resolution authorising war against Iraq.

 Meat from Poland

 In 2007, Russia imposed a ban on Polish meat exports (allegedly due to low quality and unsafe meat exported from the country), which caused Poland to veto proposed EU–Russia pacts concerning issues such as energy and migration; an oil blockade on Lithuania; and concerns by Latvia and Poland on the Nord Stream 1 pipeline.
 Later, Polish meat was allowed to be exported to Russia.